metal-toolbox/flasher/README.md

 ## Flasher - Server fleet firmware install automation.

-Flasher is a vendor agnostic tool to automate firmware installats on a server fleet.
+Flasher is a vendor agnostic tool to automate firmware installs across a server fleet.

-flasher currently supports is Out of band component firmware installs, that is - firmware installs through the server BMC.
+Flasher is currently limited to installing firmware `Out of band` - through the host BMC.

-As of this release flasher depends on serverservice for the inventory and firmware information.

 ```mermaid
 graph TB